karl-mantle/victoria-3-cenj/README.md

 The main idea for this came from a mod I started and never finished over a decade ago for Victoria II and the New Nations Mod for Victoria II.

 # Features
-*Current version number is 0.0.6 - see changelog for detailed changes*
+*Current version number is 0.0.8 - see changelog for detailed changes*
 ## Current

+- 140 new countries in North America and Europe
 - New cultures in the New World, Europe and the Middle East
 - Migration waves larger and more frequent
 - New World diaspora cultures with automatic assimilation and homelands e.g. Irish POPs in the USA will assimilate to Irish-American